You just received an email for a phone interview, and you’re determined to bring your A-game and make the best impression possible.

-So how do you do that?
-With preparation, you can readily anticipate some specific questions and feel confident that you’ll be snagging an invitation for the next round of interviews.
-That in-person interview will be a piece of cake once this phone call goes well.
+So, how do you do that?
+With preparation, you can readily anticipate questions and feel confident that you’ll be snagging an invitation for the next round of interviews.

 Before you can knock your phone interview out of the park, it’s important to understand the objective of the phone interview.
 This stage in the interview process is exploratory for both parties to determine if there is a mutual fit.
 Typically, the interviewer is trying to assess the following: